 Conclusion

-Proper long-term management can greatly reduce complications.
+Proper long-term management can significantly reduce complications.
 Healthcare professionals can improve outcomes by focusing on prevention and education.
 A holistic approach to wound care is essential for a better quality of life for those with diabetic foot ulcers.

 FAQ